Left Continue shopping

 • Special caution is needed when applying to the face, skin folds, or thin-skinned areas;

-A proper diagnosis and screening for contraindications are crucial before starting treatment.
-After extended use, corticosteroid therapy should be tapered — not stopped abruptly — often by switching to gentler options like non-hormonal creams or basic emollients.
+A proper assessment and screening for contraindications are crucial before starting support.
+After extended use, corticosteroid support should be tapered — not stopped abruptly — often by switching to gentler options like non-hormonal creams or basic emollients.

 Sinaflan for Eczema and Dermatitis

-Sinaflan is a well-known corticosteroid ointment based on fluocinolone acetonide.
-It’s used to manage allergic and inflammatory skin disorders associated with redness, itching, and peeling.
+Sinaflan is a well-known corticosteroid balm based on fluocinolone acetonide.
+It’s used to manage irritated skin disorders associated with redness, itching, and peeling.

 Common indications include: